MattS6464/MS_UI_TOOLS/README.md

 # MS_UI_TOOLS
 **_MS_UI_TOOLS_** is a collection of user interface objects coded in JavaScript for use in Max's `jsui` object.
 Each object fulfils a unique role in the user interface of a Max patch, whether it be for Max standalone or a MaxForLive device.
-They styled like user interface objects already present in Live’s stock devices.
 By providing the open-source code, objects can be easily used as a starting point to build upon and edit to fit specific case uses.

-Each folder contains the `js` file needed to use the `jsui` objects in Max which should be copied into the file path of the patch you want to use it in.
+Each folder contains a `js` file that should be loaded into a `jsui` object in Max, and should be copied into the same folder of the patch you want to use it in.
 They also each contain a maxpat file marked with `-Help`, which demo all the features of each object.

+**_Hardware-Inspired_** is a folder containing UI elements that are visually inspired by various hardware synthesizers.
+These components are less customizable than those in **MS_UI_TOOLS**, with a focus on fulfilling their core function (e.g., acting as a dial) while closely emulating the aesthetic of the original hardware.

+**Important:** When linking a **Hardware-Inspired** UI element to a `numbox`, always use the `set` message between the `numbox` and the UI tool.
+This prevents stack overflows and potential crashes caused by feedback loops.

 ***Should you use any of the code (edited or unedited) in a published device, please provide appropriate credit and do not remove the authorship at the top of each JavaScript File.***